roots/bud/packages/@roots/bud-cli/src/docs/README.md

 It is possible, depending on your environment, that Bud's CLI output causes issues.
 In particular, it's usage of tty `raw mode` can cause issues with CI tools.

-To run the build but not use the `bud-cli` renderer, there is a `--ci` flag which indicates you want to run the build for these environments.
+To run the build but not use the `@roots/bud-cli` renderer, there is a `--ci` flag which indicates you want to run the build for these environments.

 ## Exiting the CLI from `dev` mode